Skip to content

 Previewing a Font

-Since each Card type uses different base Font values, it is important to preview your Font with the Card type you expect to utilize it on.
-While most metrics will apply fairly consistently across the types, some metrics (typically kerning and stroke width) will appear vastly different when applied to different cards.
+• Preview Card Type — Card type used for the preview image.
+Since each Card type uses different base Font values, preview with the type you expect to use this Font on.
+Most metrics apply fairly consistently, but some (typically kerning and stroke width) can look very different across types.

 Recommendation

-I strongly recommend you test an example title with more than one line of text when first honing in the Font metrics.
-Depending on the Font file and Card type, it is not uncommon for multiple lines of text to be poorly spaced.
+Test an example title with more than one line of text when tuning Font metrics.
+Depending on the Font file and Card type, multiple lines of text are often poorly spaced.

 Font Customization